 There are two kinds of if …, then… statements, axioms (also called assumptions or postulates) and theorems.
 Theorems can be proved to be true; axioms are assumed to be true without proof.
-A proof is a chain of reasoning starting from axioms, definitions, and/or previously proved theorems that convinces us that the theorem is true.
+A proof is a chain of reasoning starting from axioms, definitions, and/or previously proved theorems that convince us that the theorem is true.
 (More on proof in a future post.)

 It would be great if everything could be proved, but how can you prove the first few theorems?
-Thus mathematical reasoning starts with (a few carefully chosen) axioms, and accepts them as true without proof.
+Thus, mathematical reasoning starts with (a few carefully chosen) axioms and accepts them as true without proof.
 Everything else should be proved.
 If you can prove it, it should not be an axiom.